-The Company has adopted a Code of Conduct that applies to all of its employees, including its named executive officers, principal financial officer, and board of directors.
-The Code of Ethics is available on the Company's website, www.utahmed.com.
+The Company has adopted a Code of Ethics specifically for its Board of Directors.
+The Company also has a Code of Conduct that applies to all of its employees, including its named executive officers, principal financial officer, and board of directors.
+The Code of Ethics and Code of Conduct are available on the Company's website, www.utahmed.com.